Everything you need to know about buying a used car:

 What’s the right used car for you?

 Deciding which vehicle you should buy will depend on your needs, your budget and personal preferences.
 Consider which features are necessities, and which are luxuries.
 Evaluate a car’s make/model, price, fuel economy, safety rating, size, driving experience and resale value.
-Determine which used car is best for you.

 Where to look for a pre-owned vehicle